15 October 2025

 For multilingual applications, it can become a little tiresome to constantly have to reseed and republish your application while testing multiple languages or debugging language-switch problems.

-The other day, while tracking down a tricky language-switch bug, I thought to myself that there must be an faster way to seed and publish.
-So I pulled up the documentation for the
+The other day, while tracking down a tricky language-switch bug, I thought to myself that there must be a faster way to seed and publish.
+So I pulled up the documentation for the APEX_LANG API and found these two procedures: apex_lang.seed_translations and apex_lang.publish_application.

 begin